 The L.B.
 Clarke PTO is an organization open to all parents, staff, and citizens who are interested in promoting quality education at Clarke Middle School.
-The PTO sponsors a book fair, magazine sale, and the collection of cash register receipts, as well as other fund raisers with all proceeds donated back to the school.
-Meetings are held the third Monday in September, November, January, March, and May at 6:30 p.m. in the LMC (Library Media Center).
+The PTO sponsors a book fair, as well as other fundraisers with all proceeds donated back to the school.
+Shoparoo is an app that L.B.
+Clarke uses that earns money from scanned receipts from places that sell food or hygiene products.
+Our school receives a portion of the scanned receipts.
+PTO meetings are held in September, November, January, March, and May at 6:30 p.m. in the LMC (Library Media Center).
 PLEASE JOIN US!!